CesarValiente/GeofencesDemoBaseProject/README.md

 	5.2 createRequestPendingIntent() in the GeofenceRequester

+6- In the GeofenceRequester:

-6- Add geofences on the GeofenceRequester
+Add geofences

 	6.1 getLocationClient()